Weisser Zwerg Logo

 Because I already operated a first Nym node from my initial guide, I ran into an important bonding constraint.

-I initially assumed I could bond a second node with the same wallet.
+I initially assumed I could bond a second node with the same wallet account (address).
 That is not possible.
-I got confirmation in the Node Operators channel that a single wallet can only be used to bond one node.
+I got confirmation in the Node Operators channel that a single account/address can only be used to bond one node (a single wallet can contain multiple accounts).

-So, I created another wallet, funded it from my first wallet, and then continued with bonding:
+So, I created another account (new address / 24 word mnemonic), funded it from my first account, and then continued with bonding:

 The bonding process itself is well documented in the official docs under Bond via the Desktop wallet (recommended).
 It includes detailed instructions and screenshots for the core steps: